yash-sharma1/docs-site/docs/list_instruction.md

 ![create key](./assets/create_key_3.png)

-Your key will be unlocked and you can get you address(for this example is `tbnb14m2gcdjq7aqkdtu2m9qrqrl8eevzpqfj9xc0uu`) here:
+Your wallet will be unlocked and you can get you address(for this example is `tbnb14m2gcdjq7aqkdtu2m9qrqrl8eevzpqfj9xc0uu`) here:

 ![create key](./assets/create_key_4.png)